 - Chance Score: Does your app have a good chance of ranking in the top 10 for this keyword?

-When you keep these factors in mind, identifying keywords that have a lot of potentials becomes much easier.
+When you keep these factors in mind, identifying keywords that have a lot of potential becomes much easier.

 It may be tempting to target trademarked names and protected words, but using these keywords can get your app rejected.
 Even if you don’t get rejected, Apple may still delete these keywords from your app, without telling you.